aka-ai/Minesweeper/README.md

 npm start to run local development

-git push to main branch to deply on AWS Amplify
+push to main branch to deploy on AWS Amplify

 control + click to flag cell